bbchung/clighter8/README.md

 nmap <silent> <Leader>r :ClRenameCursor<CR>
 ```

-## Options

-:help clighter8-options

 ## Compilation Database

-Clighter8 supports compilation database, and it will load the compilation
+Clighter8 supports compilation database, and it loads the compilation database
-database in the current working directory.
-It's strongly recommended to
+under the current working directory automatically.
+Compilation database can
+give Clighter8 the compile args for each source file precisely, so it's
-provide a compilation database for Clighter8 to get the better result of
+strongly recommended to provide a compilation database for Clighter8 to get
-highlight and refactor-rename.
-For more information about compilation
+the better result of highlight and refactor-rename.
+For more information about
-database, please reference [Compilation Database][cdb].
+compilation database, please reference [Compilation Database][cdb].

 ## FAQ